MP Estate Planning UK

 Typical issueEvidence to gatherImmediate action

-Confusing estate and trust amountsWill extract, bank statements, transfer receiptsList assets separately on IHT400 and trustee schedules
+Confusing estate and trust amountsWill extract, trust deed, bank statements, transfer receiptsList assets separately on the IHT400 and trustee schedules

-Missing income sourcesRental agreements, dividend slips, pension payslipsMatch income entries to bank credit entries
+Missing income sourcesRental agreements, dividend slips, pension correspondenceMatch every income entry to a bank credit entry

-No record of capital appointmentsTrustee minutes, payment vouchers, beneficiary receiptsRecord retrospective minutes and attach receipts
+No record of capital appointmentsTrustee minutes, payment vouchers, beneficiary receiptsRecord formal minutes for each appointment and attach receipts

-Valuation gapsEstate agent reports, broker valuations, recent sale pricesGet retrospective valuations and note valuation dates
+Valuation gapsRICS surveyor reports, broker valuations, recent comparable sale pricesObtain retrospective valuations and note the valuation date clearly

-How we help: a solicitor and a specialist tax team can work with the executor to verify figures and speed the probate timetable.
-We prepare clear audit trails so trustees and executors can show the amount, value and purpose of each movement.
+How we help: a specialist trust and estate adviser can work with the executor to verify figures and keep the probate timetable on track.
+We prepare clear audit trails so trustees and executors can demonstrate the amount, value and purpose of every movement — exactly what HMRC expects to see if they open an enquiry.

 A serene and professional office setting, showcasing a diverse group of three business people engaged in a discussion around a large conference table.
 The foreground features a polished wooden table with open legal documents and a laptop displaying charts related to trusts.
 In the middle, the individuals—one woman in a smart business suit, and two men in professional attire—are interacting thoughtfully, pointing to the documents, symbolizing collaboration in trust and probate management.
 The background includes a large window with soft, natural light streaming in, illuminating framed certificates and financial books on the shelves.
 The atmosphere is one of professionalism, trust, and clarity, perfectly reflecting the complexity and support around discretionary trusts.

-• Checklist to reduce queries: separate ledgers for estate and discretionary funds.
+• Checklist to reduce HMRC queries: maintain separate ledgers for estate funds and discretionary trust funds.

-• Keep minutes for every trustee decision about income or capital.
+• Keep formal minutes for every trustee decision about income or capital appointments.

 • Attach valuations and receipts to the IHT400 and trustee files.

-Working with a specialist tax team on trust and estate matters
+Working with a specialist trust and estate adviser on these matters

 Typical hand-off points

-Phone/email reviewClarify risk and next stepsClear action list and evidence needed
+Initial reviewClarify the key risks and agree next stepsClear action list and evidence needed

-Document checkAssess valuations, minutes, accountsNotes trustees can rely on
+Document checkAssess trust deeds, valuations, minutes and accountsDetailed notes trustees can rely on

 Conclusion

-Every example shows one simple truth: behaviour matters as much as paperwork.
+Every example in this article shows one simple truth: behaviour matters as much as paperwork — and often more.

-Get the value right, separate assets clearly, and record trustee decisions that show the declared purposes were followed.
+Get the value right, separate assets clearly, and record trustee decisions that show the declared purposes of the trust were followed in practice — not just on paper.

-Remember, trusts are not set‑and‑forget.
-Over time a property arrangement can slip from its aim if day‑to‑day actions change who benefits.
+Remember, trusts are not set-and-forget arrangements.
+Over time, a trust holding property can slip from its stated aim if day-to-day actions change who really benefits.
+A discretionary trust can last up to 125 years under English law — but it needs active, documented administration throughout its life.

-With timely evidence and clear advice most families can resolve uncertainty, protect inheritance outcomes and reduce stress.
+With timely evidence, clear records and specialist advice, most families can resolve uncertainty, protect their inheritance and reduce stress.
+Plan, don’t panic.

 FAQ